Kansas–Nebraska Act: Debate in Senate

 On January 23, a revised bill was introduced in the Senate that repealed the Missouri Compromise and split the unorganized land into two new territories: Kansas and Nebraska.
 The division was the result of concerns expressed by settlers already in Nebraska as well as the senators from Iowa, who were concerned with the location of the territory's seat of government if such a large territory were created.
+As well, the bill's proposed border for Kansas was perceived by Southern legislators as the best method to ensure at least one slave state would be created by the law (Kansas was made to only border Missouri, a slave state, and therefore more likely to attract pro-slavery settlers).
 Existing language to affirm the application of all other laws of the United States in the new territory was supplemented by the language agreed on with Pierce: "except the eighth section of the act preparatory to the admission of Missouri into the Union, approved March 6, 1820 [the Missouri Compromise], which was superseded by the legislation of 1850, commonly called the compromise measures [the Compromise of 1850], and is declared inoperative."
 Identical legislation was soon introduced in the House.

 Historian Allan Nevins wrote that the country then became convulsed with two interconnected battles over slavery.
 A political battle was being fought in Congress over the question of slavery in the new states that were coming.
 At the same time, there was a moral debate.
 Southerners claimed that slavery was beneficent, endorsed by the Bible, and generally good policy, whose expansion must be supported.
 The publications and speeches of abolitionists, some of them former slaves themselves, were telling Northerners that the supposed beneficence of slavery was a Southern lie, and that enslaving another person was un-Christian, a horrible sin that must be fought.
-Both battles were "fought with a pertinacity, bitterness, and rancor unknown even in Wilmot Proviso days."
+Both battles were "fought with a pertinacity, bitterness, and rancor unknown even in Wilmot Proviso days".
 The freesoilers were at a distinct disadvantage in Congress.
 The Democrats held large majorities in each house, and Douglas, "a ferocious fighter, the fiercest, most ruthless, and most unscrupulous that Congress had perhaps ever known", led a tightly disciplined party.
 In the nation at large, the opponents of Nebraska hoped to achieve a moral victory.
-The New York Times, which had earlier supported Pierce, predicted that this would be the last straw for Northern supporters of the slavery forces and would "create a deep-seated, intense, and ineradicable hatred of the institution which will crush its political power, at all hazards, and at any cost."
+The New York Times, which had earlier supported Pierce, predicted that this would be the last straw for Northern supporters of the slavery forces and would "create a deep-seated, intense, and ineradicable hatred of the institution which will crush its political power, at all hazards, and at any cost".